-When you begin withdrawing money from your IRA, the withdrawals are included in your taxable income because they weren't taxed the first time around—you claimed those deductions for them.
+The withdrawals are included in your taxable income when you begin withdrawing money from your IRA in retirement, because they weren't taxed the first time around—you claimed those deductions for your contributions.

-Roth IRAs vs. Non-Deductible IRAs
+Roth IRAs vs. Nondeductible IRAs

 People generally prefer to make Roth IRA contributions if they expect to be in approximately the same tax bracket or a higher tax bracket when they retire.